Close Light Download image Dark Share Stock exchange is momentarily closed

 Download image

 Much of the sewage sludge that will be delivered to Walheim in the future is already being transported via the B27.
 As such, the volume of traffic is not expected to increase noticeably.
 Above all, there will be no delivery traffic passing through the center of Walheim.
-An average of 60 lorries per day are expected to drive to the power plant site to deliver the sewage sludge and remove all operating materials, especially the vapours.
+An average of 60 trucks per day are expected to visit the power plant site to deliver the sewage sludge and take away all operating materials, particularly the wastewater produced by the exhaust vapor.

 How many trucks will drive through Walheim?